ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/6-workflows/_index.md

 And the workflows are not even limited to Job Templates, but can also include project or inventory updates.

-This enables new applications for Automation Controller: different Job Templates can build upon each other.
+This enables new applications for automation controller: different Job Templates can build upon each other.
 E.g. the networking team creates playbooks with their own content, in their own Git repository and even targeting their own inventory, while the operations team also has their own repos, playbooks and inventory.

 In this lab you’ll learn how to setup a workflow.